 How does it Work?

 Complete and submit the online application and we will take it from there.
 We will review your cover letter and CV, and if you look like a good candidate we will contact you.

-Over the past years JBS has trained a large number of Anglo Techies and helped them integrate into rewarding jobs as technical writers at JBS and other companies.
-Read about some of them, what made them choose to re-train as technical writers and where they ended up.
+During recent years, JBS has trained a large number of Anglo techies and helped them integrate into rewarding jobs as technical writers at JBS and other companies.
+Read about some of them, what made them choose to re-train as technical writers, and where they ended up.

-Karen holds a bachelor’s and master’s degree in electrical engineering but after a 20 year break from the work force, during which she raised a beautiful family, she felt that it would not be right to pursue work in engineering.
-With her strong aptitude for the technical Karen came up to speed at JBS while working on a range of interesting projects.
-After one year of working with Karen we were sad to see her go but happy that she found high-paying, full-time work at a large company near her home.
+Karen holds a bachelor’s and master’s degree in electrical engineering.
+However, after a 20 year break from the workforce, during which she raised a beautiful family, Karen felt that it would not be right to pursue work in engineering.
+With her strong aptitude for things technical, Karen came up to speed at JBS while working on a range of interesting projects.
+After one year of working with Karen, we were sad to see her go but happy that she found high-paying, full-time work at a large company near her home.

-Rachel, like Karen, had taken a hiatus from work, She holds a bachelor’s degree in mathematics and computer science and worked as a main-frame programmer for about 5 years before taking a long break for family reasons.
-After taking a technical writing course Rachel joined JBS and has been a star with JBS clients ever since.
-While her kids are older, Rachel still wants time with the family and works in a job that allows her to be onsite 80% of the time and work the remaining hours from home.
+Rachel, like Karen, had taken a hiatus from work.
+Holding a bachelor’s degree in mathematics and computer science, Rachel worked as a mainframe programmer for about 5 years before taking a long break for family reasons.
+After completing a technical writing course, Rachel joined JBS and has been a star with JBS clients ever since.
+While her kids are older now, Rachel still wants time with the family and works in a job that allows her to be onsite 80% of the time and work the remaining hours from home.

-After a career of 15 years as a software developer in the US Danny and his family fulfilled their dream and made aliyah.
-After a few months of looking for work Danny had to face a reality – the programming language he’d made a career of back in America is barely used in Israel.
+After a 15-year career as a software developer in the US, Danny and his family fulfilled their dream and made aliyah.
+After a few months looking for work, Danny had to face reality.
+The programming language on which he’d based his career back in America is barely used in Israel.
 Danny recently joined the JBS team.
-He is working on a large SDK project and an Architecture specification for an innovative automotive project.
-He is enjoying his work.
+He is working on a large-scale SDK project and an architecture specification for an innovative automotive project.
+He is enjoying his work very much.

 Acceptance to the program is based on progressing through the following phases: